CamilaJaviera91/gcp-new/README.md

 - Manage Airflow Connections, Variables, and Pools
 - Access admin configurations and user management

-Airflow automatically refreshes the DAG list every ~30 seconds.
-If your DAGs don’t show up:
+### 🛠️ Troubleshooting DAGs
+If DAGs don't appear:

-- Ensure the `.py` files in `dags/` define at least one valid `DAG` object
+- Check that dags/*.py files define a DAG object

-- Check container logs with `docker compose logs -f airflow-webserver`
+- Use: docker compose logs -f airflow-webserver for debug
 ---